nicleejy/NUS-Reminders-Bot/README.md

 There are multiple exception handlers present in the source code to prevent crashes if the user performs something unexpected.

 To catch invalid URLs, I used the <a href="https://pypi.org/project/validator/">Validator</a> package which checks to see if the URL is indeed from NUSMods and is a valid link, before the bot performs any other tasks on the URL.

-The bot is hosted on <a href="https://www.heroku.com/">Heroku</a>, a cloud application platform.

 ### Privacy
 - Only the user's unique Telegram ID and timetable information are written to the database.